wisehodl/go-honeybee/README.md

 Honeybee does not provide:

 - interpretation of message content.
 All messages are treated equally.
-- message queuing, prioritization, batching, or coalescing.
+- message queuing, buffering, prioritization, batching, or coalescing.
 - rate limiting, circuit breakers, token buckets, or adaptive throttling.
 - broadcast, fanout, or any many-to-many message routing.
 - compression strategies, prepared message caching, or encoding optimization.